-This is one of the reasons we are so passionate about helping our clients put together cash flow forecasts, to help them keep their business on track and to avoid any stressful, unpleasant surprises in the coming months.
+This is one of the reasons we are so passionate about helping our dental clients create cash flow forecasts, to help them keep their practice on track and to avoid any stressful, unpleasant surprises in the coming months.

-On the other hand, a cash flow forecast is like driving along that country road with high beam on.
+On the other hand, a cash flow forecast is like driving along that country road with your high beams on.
 You can see so much more.
 You can drive with much more confidence.
 Less stress.
 And avoid the CRASH!

-Another thing we often find in helping our clients build realistic cash flow forecasts, is that we can spot problems and make suggestion that help improve the business’ cash cycle.
+Another thing we often find in helping our clients build realistic cash flow forecasts is that we can spot problems and make suggestions that help improve the practice’s cash cycle.
 This puts money in your bank account.

-So, if a cash flow forecast is so crucial, why do many businesses not have one?
+So, if a cash flow forecast is so crucial, why do many practices not have one?

 Simple.
-Business owners get busy.
-Busy pleasing customers or patients.
+Practice owners get busy.
+Busy serving patients.
 Busy dealing with staff.
-Busy paying suppliers.
-Busy generating sales.
+Busy dealing with the day-to-day.

-Also, it’s easy to get ‘too close’ to your own business.
+Also, it’s easy to get ‘too close’ to your own practice.
 “You can’t see the forest for the trees,” as the saying goes.

-Having an independent and fresh pair of eyes come in and look at your business—especially cash flow which is its life blood—allows opportunities for improvements to be identified.
-Things that are there, but difficult for the business owner to see amidst the ‘busy-ness’ of it all.
+Having an independent and fresh pair of eyes look at your business—especially cash flow (which is its life blood!) allows opportunities for improvements to be identified.
+Things that are there, but often difficult for the practice owner to see amidst the ‘busy-ness’ of it all.